Jugaste y Sufrí

-"Jugaste y Sufri" (English: "You Played and I Suffered") is a song by regional Mexican group Eslabon Armado featuring American regional Mexican singer DannyLux.
+"Jugaste y Sufri" (English: "You Played and I Suffered") is a song by regional Mexican group Eslabón Armado featuring American regional Mexican singer DannyLux.
 The song was originally released on the band's third studio album, Corta Venas by DEL Records on December 18, 2020.
 "Corta Venas" is Eslabon Armado's last studio album to be recorded as a trio.
 It became the third regional Mexican song to chart on the US Billboard Hot 100, peaking at number 69 in 2021.
 It also peaked at number 3 on the Billboard Hot Latin Songs chart.

-The collaboration between DannyLux and Eslabon Armado formed after band leader Pedro Tovar took notice of Danny's abilities after he covered one of the band’s songs.
+The collaboration between DannyLux and Eslabón Armado formed after Pedro Tovar took notice of Danny's abilities after he made a cover of one of the band’s songs.
 Tovar asked Danny to collaborate as a lyricist on the album "Corta Venas".
 Embracing the opportunity, he accepted and soon went on to record the track.